introlab/odas_web/README.md

 1. Extract to the desired location.

 ## Usage
-* Run _npm start_ in root folder to laumch the app from sources.
+* Run _npm start_ in root folder to launch the app from sources.
 * Run the executable in the extracted release folder to launch the prebuilt app.

 ### Configure ODAS
 The ODAS library must be built to use ODAS Studio.
+You must use the master branch.
 ODAS Studio can be run either with a local or remote ODAS core.
 For local execution, it is suggested to use 127.0.0.1 as the computer IP.
 The _Local System Monitor_ in ODAS Studio displays the computer IP for easy configuration of a remote system.

 ODAS Studio uses TCP sockets to receive data from ODAS, thus, it is important to specify the following sinks in the ODAS configuration file:
 * **SSL**